 James would have an excellent match against Asuka.
 WWE can be confident in that regard.

-She's more well known than both Rose and Deville and is a more legit contender than those the two newbies from Absolution.
+She's more well-known than both Rose and Deville and is a more legit contender than those two newbies from Absolution.
 Still, she's been mostly portrayed as a midcarder since her return.

 Aside from a title feud with Bliss last October, James has not sat near the top of the division.

 James has only wrestled in four PPV matches in the past two years, and she's lost all of them, per CageMatch.net.
 To go from that position to the champion who faces Asuka in her first WrestleMania showdown is far from likely.

 3. Bayley (7-3)